 Corsair (November 28, 1931)

-Released on November 28, 1931: A football star with a job on Wall Street gets away from the corruption on Wall Street by become a pirate stealing Prohibition Liquor from West Indies Gangsters.
+Released on November 28, 1931: (running time 1 hour and 14 minutes) A football star with a job on Wall Street gets away from the corruption on Wall Street by become a pirate stealing Prohibition Liquor from West Indies Gangsters.

 Directed by Roland West

 Written by Walton Green, Josephine Lovett and Roland West

 The Actors: Chester Morris (John Hawks), Thelma Todd (Alison Corning), Fred Kohler (Big John), Ned Sparks (Slim), Emmett Corrigan (Stephen Corning), William Austin (Richard Bentinck), Frank McHugh ('Chub' Hopping), Frank Rice (Fish Face), Mayo Methot (Sophie), Gay Seabrook (Susie Grenoble), Addie McPhail (Jean Phillips), Al Hill (first mate of the Corsair), Pat Hartigan (unknown), Sidney D'Albrook (unknown)

 Well, I am at a loss . . .
 I was going to tell you about director Roland West and his mistress, co-star of this movie, Thelma Todd.
 I was going to tell you about the mysterious death of Thelma Todd in December 1935 at the age of 29, with whispered theories that Roland West actually killed her and planted her body in her garage with a running car to make it look like suicide.
 I was going to tell you that some people have said that star of this movie, Chester Morris, was with director Roland West at his death and heard a whispered confession from the director.
 I was going to mention all of that, but the movie itself turned out to be a much better story than that.